 The three-story, shingle-style Princess Anne Hotel first opened its doors in 1924 during the economic boom period for Asheville.
 Built by registered nurse Anne O’Connell and financed by Doctor Karl Von Ruck, the Hotel promised “Comfort First.”
 Listed on the US Department of the Interior's National Register of Historic Places, the Princess Anne Hotel continues to deliver an exceptional experience to guests.

 At the time, Asheville was known nationally for having the best in tuberculosis treatment and was home to Dr. Von Ruck, a world-renowned tuberculosis specialist.
-Doctors from around the country, including Von Ruck, recommended the Western North Carolina Mountains area for its fresh air healing power.
-The Asheville hotel provided a respite for the families of tuberculosis patients being treated at O’Connell’s nearby sanatorium located on Baird Street and, as a result, found success early in its history.
+Doctors from around the country, including Von Ruck, recommended the Western North Carolina Mountains for its fresh air healing power.
+The Princess Anne provided a respite for the families of tuberculosis patients being treated at O’Connell’s nearby sanatorium located on Baird Street and, as a result, found success early in its history.
 O’Connell was dubbed “Princess” by her patients due to her flowing red hair, pretty face, and charismatic nature, and so the hotel was named “Princess Anne.”
 She ran the Hotel for several years before selling it in 1929.

 Succession of Ownership

 The Princess Anne remained a hotel for a number of years after the sale, being bought and sold several times.
 This was common for at the time as the Great Depression had stretched its fingers over the city of Asheville and caused rough times for everyone.
 In fact, during the 1930s Asheville retained the highest per-capita debt of any city in the country ($54 million).
 The Princess Anne stayed in business, though, and found a diverse collection of owners.
 One interesting owner of note was the father of Johnny Mercer (writer of the classic melody “Moon River”).